Performance Breakdown

 Duo Clean Nozzle

-Shark pioneered the twin brush system in cordless vacuums and may have a patent since other brands don’t utilize this feature.
+Shark pioneered the twin brush system in cordless vacuums and may hold a patent, as other brands don’t utilize this feature.

-The latest version has more bristles, fins, and combs, helping it avoid hair tangles, even with longer hair strands above seven inches.
+The latest version features more bristles, fins, and combs, which help it avoid hair tangles, even with longer hair strands that exceed seven inches.

 It has the same six-LED system to illuminate its path, but it won’t be as good as the Dyson green laser accentuating dust.